Casablanca-Settat: Geography

 Casablanca-Settat is located on the Atlantic coast.
 It borders the regions of Rabat-Salé-Kénitra to the northeast, Béni Mellal-Khénifra to the southeast, and Marrakesh-Safi to the south.
 Part of the border with Marrakesh-Safi follows the course of the Oum Er-Rbia River, which flows northwest and empties into the Atlantic at Azemmour.
 The river divides the region into two plains, the Doukkala in the west and the Chaouia in the east.
 Several reservoirs provide water for the region, including that of the Al Massira Dam on the Oum Er-Rbia and one on the Oued Mellah south of Mohammedia.

 History

 Casablanca-Settat was formed in September 2015 by merging Grand Casablanca with the provinces of El Jadida and Sidi Bennour in Doukkala-Abda region and the provinces of Benslimane, Berrechid and Settat in Chaouia-Ouardigha region.

 Government

-Mustapha Bakkoury, a member of the Authenticity and Modernity Party, was elected as the first president of Casablanca-Settat's regional council on 14 September 2015.
-Khalid Safir was appointed governor (wali) of the region on 13 October 2015.
-He was succeeded by Abdelkébir Zahoud in 2017.
+Following the 2021 regional elections, Abdellatif Maâzouz, a member of the Istiqlal Party, was elected president of the regional council.
+The current wali of the region is Mohamed Mhidia.